darshan-raul/Apollo11/README.md

 ## Stages:

-- Stage 0: Pre-requisites

-- Stage 1: Basics + Local setup
+- Stage 0: Basics and Local Setup

-- Stage 2: Rest api + backend in local k8s cluster
+- Stage 1: Run basic api in local k8s cluster

-- Stage 3: Routing using ingress controller
+- Stage 2: Routing using ingress controller

-- Stage 4: Move on from Minikube/Docker
+- Stage 3: Move on from Local k8s cluster

-- Stage 5: Helm packaging and Kustomize Patching
+- Stage 4: Helm packaging and Kustomize Patching

-- Stage 6: Deployment/Gitops
+- Stage 5: Deployment/Gitops

-- Stage 7: Monitoring + Observability + Tracing
+- Stage 6: Monitoring + Observability + Tracing

-- Stage 8: Service Mesh
+- Stage 7: Service Mesh

-- Stage 9: AutoScaling and Load testing
+- Stage 8: AutoScaling and Load testing

-- Stage 10: Chaos Engineering + Backup and Restore
+- Stage 9: Chaos Engineering + Backup and Restore

-- Stage 11: Security and Compliance
+- Stage 10: Security and Compliance

+- Stage 11: Progressive Deployment

 Along the way we will explore all the services and features in the k8s ecosystem to get a handson on how to create a Complete app architecture

-# follow the principles in this image when you are embarking on this journey :
+> **Bro Tip**: I encourage that you either fork this repo or create your own repo as you follow these stages.
+Your commits pushed from your laptop mostly wont be visible in the github contributions until you follow this to setup GPG verified commits https://www.youtube.com/watch?v=4166ExAnxmo

+> You can use github codespaces as you can skip this hassle altogether :D

+# Seems too much? :

 ![apolloflavor2](images/principle.jpg)